The Condor (film)

 The Condor is a 2007 American animated superhero film based on a character created by Stan Lee.
 It features the voices of Wilmer Valderrama, María Conchita Alonso, Kathleen Barr, Michael Dobson, Mary Elizabeth McGlynn, and Cusse Mankuma.

-Originally titled El Lobo, it was released under the Stan Lee Presents banner, which is a series of direct-to-DVD animated films distributed by POW Entertainment with Anchor Bay Entertainment.
-The story was by Stan Lee, with the script written by former The New Teen Titans writer Marv Wolfman.
-The film is set in the same world as Mosaic, a prior Stan Lee Presents film, with the film's events apparently occurring before the events of Mosaic.
-The Condor was released on DVD on March 20, 2007, and had its television premiere on Cartoon Network on March 24, 2007.
-Since then, the film has been poorly received.
+The film was released under the Stan Lee Presents banner.
+The Condor is based on a story line developed by Stan Lee and the script was written by Marv Wolfman.
+The film was released on DVD on March 20, 2007, followed by a screening on Cartoon Network that same month.